tessakremser-lgtm/ai-social-good-project/README.md

 ##Failure Case

 I asked AI to help me build the framework to input an edge case prompt because I did not sure how to input it without changing my prior code.
-Then changed the prompt to my own made up one where the entity type was unknown.
+I then changed the prompt to my own made up one where the entity type was unknown.
 In this case the accused_entity_type is unknown and therefore a somewhat inoffical complaint would not lead to proper results.
 This is a near-miss because the evaluation is correct, there is just important information missing that the AI would have needed to reask about to get clarifications.

 <img width="2602" height="1122" alt="Image 5-9-26 at 7 11 PM" src="https://github.com/user-attachments/assets/6ddad79d-65fb-46b3-ba96-67c5e87a8ea6" />